Table of Contents[Hide][Show]

 What Are Enzymes?

 Without enzymes, plants, humans, and animals can’t exist.
 They are necessary for most cellular functions and biological processes, including optimal digestion and nutrient absorption.
+Enzymes work to carry out all of the biochemical reactions needed for all living organisms to stay alive and reproduce.

 In fact, a professor of biochemistry and biophysics and chemistry stated that one biological reaction essential to life takes 2.3 billion years without the enzyme that catalyzes it in milliseconds!